Koosjuh/koosjuh.github.io/content/posts/EntraID/breaktheglass.md

     weight: 200
 ---

-# Break-the-Glass Accounts: Ownership and design pitfalls in EntraID

 During my work I frequently encounter misconceptions about break-the-glass accounts and weaknesses in how they are implemented.
 Because these accounts are rarely used, their design is often treated as a simple checklist item rather than a security control that requires careful consideration.
 This short blog highlights some of the patterns I regularly see and the recommendations I typically provide when reviewing tenant configurations.

 I will briefly cover the fundamentals and then move on to several implementation mistakes that appear surprisingly often in real environments.